Covid-19: play can resume from 29 March, max 6 per court until further notice

-In order to maximise flexibility given the uncertainty and delays caused by the Covid-19 pandemic, all internal club tournaments in 2020 are being run this year using a Flexible Swiss format, with all players in a single block.
-All participants may play as many or as few games as they are able and willing to play by the end of the season, once playing restrictions are lifted.
+In order to maximise flexibility given the uncertainty and delays caused by the Covid-19 pandemic, all internal club tournaments in 2021 are again being run this year using a Flexible Swiss format, with all players in a single block.
+All participants may play as many or as few games as they are able and willing to play by the end of the season.
+There is NO obligation to play everyone else in the block!

 For the purposes of these definitions and rules, in doubles competitions a 'player' means the pair as a team rather than the individual club member.